 For the past six months, I have also returned to my previous role as Dean of the Faculty of Human and Social Sciences, a position that I have held (in various incarnations) since 2005.
 In that role, I developed our Criminology program along with four other degrees and helped develop 15 other programs, including the BA in Policing and the Master of Public Safety.

 SF: Why do you believe there is value/opportunity in offering hybrid/online programs?

-BA: I believe there is opportunity in offering fully online degrees, but I’m less sure about the opportunities in hybrid programs.
+BA: I believe there is an opportunity in offering fully online degrees, but I’m less sure about the opportunities in hybrid programs.
 The value in fully online programs is that we are able to attract an entirely new kind of student.
 At Laurier, 96% of our current undergraduate students come to us straight from high school or from another university.
-With our fully online degrees we are able to offer high quality programs to people who can’t fit into a traditional academic schedule, which have historically been designed for full time students who want an on campus experience.
+With our fully online degrees, we are able to offer high-quality programs to people who can’t fit into a traditional academic schedule, which have historically been designed for full-time students who want an on-campus experience.
 The flexibility of our online degrees means that we are now attracting a more diverse group of students, which is a key pillar of our Strategic Academic Plan.
 And, it has added new revenue streams as well.
 We expect both the diversity of our students, and our revenue streams to grow as we launch more degrees in partnership with Keypath.